LLM International Applicants

 - University Report Fee - $30

-- Applicants choosing to apply via the paper application form will not be allowed to just use LSAC's evaluation service.
+- Applicants choosing to apply via the online application form are not only allowed to use LSAC's evaluation service.
 These applicants will need to use WES (or one of these agencies) to provide a course-by-course evaluation.
 A course-by-course evaluation can be purchased for $160, and an additional fee (ICAP Service) for those that want their materials stored for future use.

 All international applicants are required to demonstrate English proficiency by taking the TOEFL, IELTS, or Duolingo English Test.
 Applicants that feel they meet this requirement can submit a written proposal to waive out of the TOEFL or IELTS.
 This proposal should outline how they meet this requirement with any supporting documentation.
 Applicants can submit their proposal to email@example.com or firstname.lastname@example.org and a Skype interview will be scheduled.

 Pepperdine University Caruso School of Law has partnered with UCLA's American Language Center and UC Irvine's Extension Center to allow international candidates with lower levels of English proficiency the opportunity to take English language courses prior to starting the LLM program.
 Applicants opting to participate in the English Center Partner Programs can apply for conditional admission that will allow applicants to take English courses prior to starting their LLM and demonstrate English Proficiency by completing the designated level at an approved partner.
 Applicants will not be able to start their LLM coursework until they meet Pepperdine's language requirements.
 Applicants will be able to gain full admission after submitting a completion Certificate and participating in a Skype interview.
 Additional details can be found on the English Center Partner Programs website.

 F-1 Student Visa Status